aminrashidbeigi/aminrashidbeigi.github.io/content/posts/en/2025-review/index.md

 ## 2026 Plans

-Besides the usual work- and life-related yearly goals, one of my main focuses for the next year is to integrate more into German culture and the country.
+Besides the usual work and life-related yearly goals, one of my main focuses for the next year is to integrate more into German culture and the country.
 I want to focus on the language and also try to get my driving license, since my previous one is not convertible.